 And as carrier APIs continue to improve, this approach only gets more robust.

-Sure, table-based systems might seem familiar or easier to set up initially, but they come with their own set of drawbacks — less flexibility, lower accuracy, and limited scalability as time goes on.
+Sure, table-based systems might seem familiar or easier to set up initially, but they trade flexibility and accuracy for familiarity.
 On the other hand, API-based systems take a bit more work upfront but give you a future-ready foundation with real-time accuracy, less maintenance, and a better fit with how carriers operate today.

 Curious how techSHIP could improve your shipping operations?
 Let’s talk.